Reimagining and redesigning the Home experience was the final step in the new Discovery

 It wasn't just that users wanted personalization, they assumed and expected it.
-The fact that this was such a widely observed theme, this quickly elevated certain features and experiences that were relevant to personalization and customization.
+The fact that this was such a widely observed theme, meant it quickly elevated certain features and experiences that were relevant to personalization and customization.

 Joy and Playfulness

 When the drag and drop interactions were introduced we often found users playing with them on their free time or during research sessions when waiting.
-It was this little interaction that was similar to clicking the top of a pen.
-Just a little action that served as a way for users to find comfort and occupy time just because they enjoyed how it felt.
-In later interactions the drag and drop interaction was improved to raise and skew a little on rotation in order to create a more playful experience and stronger interaction affordance
+This specific little interaction was similar to clicking the top of a pen.
+A little action that served as a way for users to find comfort and occupy time just because they enjoyed how it felt.
+In later interactions the drag and drop interaction was improved to raise and skew a little on rotation in order to create a more playful experience and stronger interaction affordance.

 User Testing and Personalization

-With the focus of the experience being so focused on personalization, an interest challenge had presented itself.
+With the goal of the experience being so focused on personalization, an interesting challenge presented itself.
 How close to the real thing do we need to get when testing experiences?
-In the end it depending on the situation.
-If we were testing something specific to personalization we often had to create unique experience for each user which then impacted our organization and workflow system since we now had to account for versions like we hadn't done prior.
+In the end it depended on the situation.
+If we tested something specific to personalization we often had to create a unique experience for each user, which then impacted our organization and workflow system since we then had to account for versions that had not been considered previously.

-If we were testing a something that wasn't directly related to persoanlization then it woudl depend on how much the experience was influenced.
-We would leverage one of our personas that aligned with most teachers so that content would at least be within their subject and therefore still accurate enough to suspend a bit of disbelief.
+If we were testing something that wasn't directly related to personalization then it would depend on how much the experience was influenced.
+We would leverage one of our personas that aligned with a majority of teachers so that content would at least be within their subject and therefore still accurate enough to suspend a bit of disbelief during testing.

 Post Launch Reflections

 At the time of writing we were in the analysis and monitor phase of the product cycle.
-We setup satisfaction surveys, product and event monitoring, and feedback collection teams that were responsible for making report every quarter.
-Diferent people on different teams at different levels all want different goals.
+We set up satisfaction surveys, product and event monitoring, and feedback collection teams that were responsible for reporting every quarter.
+Different people on different teams at different levels all want different goals.
 I'm working with the appropriate people to help guide them to the most valuable metrics and performance indicators based on company goals and philosophies.